RockSoda/Quiz/README.md

   ## APIs
   ```
-  //url_to_server is the path to server, for example localhost
+  //url_to_server is the path to server, if running locally use localhost

   GET http://url_to_server:3000/users
   //Returns all users